darccio/zas/README.md

 1. Pre and post-commands to generation.
 Imagine chained subcommands configured to execute before or after generating your site.
 2. Metadata in Markdown files as YAML on HTML comments.
+3. To respect customized config.yml in init command on existing repositories.
+4. Tidy up generated HTML with [GoTidy](https://github.com/JalfResi/GoTidy).
-3. Feel free to ask if you think Zingy should do something specific in its core.
+5. Feel free to ask if you think Zingy should do something specific in its core.

 ## Contact me